caplin/caplin-dev-tools/brjs-app-converter/README.md

 are included in the generated `webpack.config.js` file.

 Caplin `EventHub` uses the `getClass` method which requires there to be a global namespace structure pointing to the class, when the code is fully CJS or when it's loaded by webpack the global namespace structure is not created.
-To work around this you can create a global namespace and assign the class that is being requested to the global namespace.
+This will require changing the code to use `var MyClass = require('CLASS_NAME')` instead and passing the class in as a trailing parameter to `getProxy` and `subscribe`, the gc-cli tool [handles this automatically](https://github.com/caplin/gc-cli/commit/15c465fb9cac8a669e495c7315130dad06c0fe86).

-## Required preparation
+## Preparation

-These operations need to be performed on the application before conversion.
-It should be possible to make these changes without breaking the BRJS application.
+These operations should be performed on the application before conversion.
+It's possible to make these changes without breaking the BRJS application.
 Verify the BRJS application still works following these changes.
+It is possible to run the conversion without completing these steps but it's likely the application will not load.

 * The codebase should be converted to CJS, this can be done using https://github.com/caplin/gc-cli
 * Third party libraries that don't export a value should have their `exports` property in their `thirdparty-lib.manifest` file set to `null`; if it's set to `"{}"` errors will be thrown during bundling.
 * Capture the application's aliases to an aliases file.
 The aliases can be captured by searching for the `alias!$data` network request or the `alias!$data` module in the BRJS `bundle.js`.
-The aliases bundle can be converted by running the `jscodeshift` transform script called `aliases-transform.js` which is stored inside the `preparation` directory  using `astexplorer.net`.
+The aliases bundle can be converted by running the `jscodeshift` transform script called `aliases-transform.js` which is stored inside the `preparation` directory using the `astexplorer.net` website.
 * Capture the applications's metadata.
 This can be done by executing `require("app-meta!$data")` when the application is running in BRJS.
-A `metadata.js` module is created by the conversion and you can paste the metadata in there following the conversion.
+A `metadata.js` module is created by the conversion tool in the application's `config` directory e.g. `apps\mobile\config` and once the conversion is complete you can paste the metadata in there.
-* `service!` imports should be wrapped in try/catch blocks.
-The modules should then use `ServiceRegistry.getService` to access the service.
-This allows the services to be loaded in BRJS and to be used in both BRJS and webpack.
-The try/catch block prevents the bundle from failing to load in webpack and accessing the services via the `ServiceRegistry.getService` method avoids this issue https://github.com/BladeRunnerJS/brjs/issues/1213.
-N.B.
-Do not move the `service!` requires to the module head as these requires have side effects (they cause the `ServiceRegistry` to construct services before the application code has had a chance to run).
-* `alias!` imports should be treated in a similar manner as `service!` but `AliasRegistry.getClass` should be used to access them. `alias!` requires can be moved to the head of the module as there are no harmful side effects to requiring them in module scope.